 One of the biggest advantages of a Variable Geometry Turbo (VGT) isn’t just efficiency – it’s how it controls airflow at low engine speeds.

-But when that system stops working correctly, the engine feels completely different – and performance drops fast.
+However, when that system stops working correctly, the engine feels completely different – and performance drops fast.

 Quick Answer: What Is the Main Advantage of a VGT Turbo?